sourcevault/remotemon/readme.md

     remotetask: make mybuild2
   ```

-  values not provided in a build are merged with default provided at top-level , in case defaults don't exist at top level then valves are extracted from module's internal defaults.
+  values not provided in a build are merged with default provided at top-level , in case defaults don't exist at top level then values are extracted from module's internal defaults.

   ```yaml
   rsync: